irisnet/irismod/modules/service/spec/02_messages.md

 - the service binding with the `ServiceName` and `Provider` does not exist
 - owner of the servic binding is not `Owner`
 - the service binding is unvailable

+## MsgEnableServiceBinding

+The service binding can be enabled via `MsgEnableServiceBinding`

 ```go
 type MsgEnableServiceBinding struct {